In the Kitchen

 - Slowly, slowly forms and textures would begin to emerge.

-- During the entire painting process I’d keep the precise line drawing tacked to a wall near my easel for easy reference.
+During the entire painting process I would keep the another copy of the precise line drawing open on my second computer screen for easy reference.